August 20th, 2024

 Actually this can be done by nested query, without joining.
 I prefer nested query than joins.
 Because join is "global" and nested query is "local" (global means interfering with the whole SQL statement).
 The local one is easier to understand.

-By @boxed - about 2 months
+By @boxed - 3 months

 For me the join problem doesn't exist anymore, because I use the excellent Django ORM for work and hobby projects.